elliotec/ellio2/source/posts/2019-03-20-greenery-a-bash-script-to-get-all-the-green-squares-on-github.html.markdown

 ---

-title: Pusher - A Bash script to get all the green squares on Github
+title: Greenery - A Bash script to get all the green squares on Github
 date: 2019-03-20 14:52 MDT
 tags: bash, script, github
 published: true